-HSBC is a British multinational banking and financial services holding company whose headquarters can be found in London.
-The bank’s origins lie in Hong Kong and Shanghai and it was first established as the Hong Kong and Shanghai Bank in 1865.
+HSBC is a banking and financial services company whose headquarters can be found in London.
+The bank was the was first established as the Hong Kong and Shanghai Bank in 1865.
 The company was incorporated in 1866 and became the Hong Kong and Shanghai Banking Corporation (HSBC) and established itself in London in 1991 as the Hong Kong and Shanghai Banking Corporation Limited.
-HSBC has about 4,000 offices in 70 countries and territories across Africa, Asia, Oceania, Europe, North America and South America and has around 37 million customers.
+HSBC has about 4,000 offices located in around 70 different countries across Africa, Asia, Australia, Europe and North and South America, overall it has around 37 million customers.
 They are the world’s sixth largest bank in terms of total assets and the largest in Europe as of 2016.
 They have a total revenue of US$47.96 billion and employ around 235,175 people.
 The corporation is listed on both the London and Hong Kong Stock Exchanges.

 |Head Office||0844 453 0258|

 |Mortgage Information||0843 557 3756|

 |Lost/Stolen Cards||0843 557 3578|

 |Emergency/Fraud||0843 557 3771|

 |For Existing HSBC Customers||8am to 8pm every day|

 |For non-HSBC Customers||8am-10pm every day (except Christmas Day, Boxing Day and New Year’s Day)|